Postgraduate Scholarships and Opportunities

 The recipient is intended to use the Scholarship as a stipend to support living and study expenses.
 The Scholarship is open to students continuing their progress in the Master of Fine Art program at the National Art School.

-Applications for the 2026 Scholarship will open in October/ November 2025.
+Applications for the 2026 Scholarship will open on Tuesday 7 October 2025 to Sunday 16 November 2025.

 Please read the Application Guidelines before completing the Application Form.